bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-pusse.md

 I think the question on everyone's lips is what would you do for P.U.S.S-E?

-(Music, flashes of "LET PUSS-E GUIDE YOU THERE")
+(Music, flashes of 'LET PUSS-E GUIDE YOU THERE')

 Do you wanna join the millions of people that already ascended to Youtopia?